All Episodes

 This is all part of this crazy violence on this people on all sides, but mostly led by the radical members of the group Antifa or the group Black Lives Matter, separate and apart from people chanting it.

-Yeah, in New York, by the way, they got a massive F Cuomo and the Blasio mural painted on a Brooklyn Street.
+In New York, by the way, they got a massive F Cuomo and de Blasio mural painted on a Brooklyn street.

 People can't be happy because they're afraid to leave their homes.

-Minneapolis police warn business owners, reinforcements to help handle violence aren't coming anytime soon.
+Minneapolis police warned business owners reinforcements to help handle violence aren't coming anytime soon.

-And Louisville federal buildings are boarded up ahead of the anticipated Brianna Taylor grand jury decision.
+In Louisville, federal buildings are boarded up ahead of the anticipated Breonna Taylor grand jury decision.

-Protests resume after the wildfire or hiatus, you know, more vandalism out in Portland.
+Protests resume after the wildfire hiatus, you know, more vandalism out in Portland.

 Took a brief hiatus because of the wildfires.

-Suspect charged with attempted murder, Oklahoma Senator to file legislation making the attacks on police hate crimes.
+Kentucky cops stabbed in the face, suspect charged with attempted murder, Oklahoma senator to file legislation making the attacks on police hate crimes.

 Probably win on that platform.

-In New York City, you know, the attorney general barr, you know, is basically saying that's New York is now labeled anarchist jurisdictions by the Justice Department, targeted to lose a lot of federal money, which is what, seven billion dollars.
+In New York City, you know, the Attorney General Barr, you know, is basically saying that New York is now labeled anarchist jurisdictions by the Justice Department, targeted to lose a lot of federal money, which is what, $7 billion.

 Because they can't protect the city.